-There are no Micro, Small and Medium Enterprises, to whom the Company owes dues, which are outstanding for more than 45 days at the balance sheet date.
+There are no Micro and Small Enterprises as defined in the Micro, small and and Medium enterprised development Act, 2006 to whom the Company owes dues, which are outstanding for more than 45 days at the balance sheet date.
 This is based on the information available with the Company.